JuliaDynamics/ConcurrentSim.jl/README.md

 [![Build Status](https://travis-ci.org/IainNZ/SimJulia.jl.svg)](https://travis-ci.org/IainNZ/SimJulia.jl)
 [![Coverage Status](https://coveralls.io/repos/IainNZ/SimJulia.jl/badge.svg)](https://coveralls.io/r/IainNZ/SimJulia.jl)

-SimJulia is a combined continuous time / discrete event process oriented simulation framework written in Julia inspired by the Simula library DISCO and the Python library SimPy.
+**SimJulia** is a combined continuous time / discrete event process oriented simulation framework written in [Julia](http://julialang.org) inspired by the Simula library DISCO and the Python library [SimPy](http://simpy.sourceforge.net/old/SimPy_Manual/).

+## Documentation

-A process is implemented as a type containing a Task (co-routine).
+A process is implemented as a type containing a `Task` (co-routine).
 The "produce" function is used to schedule future events having a pointer to the Task object.
 A heap-based simulation kernel processes the events in order by "consuming" the related Tasks.

 The continuous state changes of the system may be described by means of the type Variable and a Function computing the derivatives.
 A Variable has a "state", the current value, and a "rate", the derivative with respect to time.
 The waituntil intrinsic allows to schedule a state event, a Task that is planned to resume as soon as the state of the model fulfils a specified condition.
 Between the discrete events the state of the model is advanced in steps using the Runge-Kutta Dormand-Prince method.

 Following intrinsics are implemented:
-- sleep: process is deactivated and can be reactivated by another process
+- `sleep`: process is deactivated and can be reactivated by another process
-- hold: process is busy for a certain amount of time, during this period an interrupt can force the control back to the process
+- `hold`: process is busy for a certain amount of time, during this period an interrupt can force the control back to the process
-- wait and queue: a process can wait or queue for some signals to be fired by another process
+- `wait` and `queue`: a process can wait or queue for some signals to be fired by another process
-- waituntil: a process can wait for a general condition (which depend on the state of the simulaton) to be satisfied, this functionality requires interrogative scheduling, while all other synchronization constructs are imperative
+- `waituntil`: a process can wait for a general condition (which depend on the state of the simulaton) to be satisfied, this functionality requires interrogative scheduling, while all other synchronization constructs are imperative
-- request and release: a resource, a discrete congestion point to which processes may have to queue up, can be requested and when it is finished, be released; queue type can be FIFO or priority without and with preemption; reneging, leaving a queue before acquiring a resource is also implemented
+- `request` and `release`: a resource, a discrete congestion point to which processes may have to queue up, can be requested and when it is finished, be released; queue type can be FIFO or priority without and with preemption; reneging, leaving a queue before acquiring a resource is also implemented
-- put and get: a level (continuous) and a store (discrete) model congestion points which can produce or consume continuous/discrete "material"; queue type can be FIFO or priority; reneging, leaving a queue before putting or getting is also implemented
+- `put` and `get`: a level (continuous) and a store (discrete) model congestion points which can produce or consume continuous/discrete "material"; queue type can be FIFO or priority; reneging, leaving a queue before putting or getting is also implemented
-- observe: a monitor enables the observation of a single variable of interest and can return a data summary during or at the end of a simulation run
+- `observe`: a monitor enables the observation of a single variable of interest and can return a data summary during or at the end of a simulation run

+## Examples

-Discrete event tests are identical to the examples in the SimPy documentation.
+**Discrete event tests** are identical to the examples in the [SimPy 2.x](http://simpy.sourceforge.net/old/SimPy_Manual/) documentation.

 - example_1.jl: Basic simulation.
 A Process "message" is defined with an associated Task "go".
 - example_2.jl: A Process "customer" is defined and the associated Task "buy" has an extra argument "budget".